 Family Therapy can take place in a formal setting or through periodic contact, with the goal of monitoring the patient’s status and attitude about drug use and treatment adjustment, as well as providing support and encouragement.
 Evidence has shown that contact with, and positive reinforcement from non-abusing family members can lead to successful outcomes.

 All of the therapies mentioned here are Science and Evidence Based Treatments for drug and alcohol addiction.
 They have been reviewed to provide positive outcomes and have shown high success rates for a variety of patients.
-Because some of them involve medication therapy, it is imperative that they be monitored by a trained doctor for the safety of the patient and optimal rehabilitation.
 If you or loved one is considering treatment for drug or alcohol addiction, it is highly recommended to seek the care of a facility that utilizes Evidence Based Treatment.

 About The Twelve Steps